iandrosov/lwc-permission-navigator/README.md

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 The steps include:

-    - Sign up for a Spring '19 pre-release org and enable Dev Hub
+    - Sign up for a Developer org and enable Dev Hub
-    - Install the pre-release version of the Salesforce CLI
+    - Install the current version of the Salesforce CLI
     - Install Visual Studio Code
     - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

-1. If you haven't already done so, authenticate with your Spring '19 hub org and provide it with an alias (spring19hub):
+1. If you haven't already done so, authenticate with your Dev Hub org and provide it with an alias (MyDevHub):

     ```
-    sfdx force:auth:web:login -d -a spring19hub
+    sfdx force:auth:web:login -d -a MyDevHub
     ```

 1. Clone the lwc-permission-navigator repository: